-Knowledge Management Blog Posts
+Knowledge Management System

-In today’s economy, businesses are always looking for the edge or competitive advantage.
+In today’s economy, businesses are always looking for an edge or competitive advantage.
 However, most businesses don’t have to look any further than the wealth of knowledge existing within their organization.
 Knowledge can be defined as the fluid mixture of framed experiences, contextual information, values, and expert insight used as the framework for incorporating and evaluating new information and experiences.
 In any case, a business’s value has a growing dependence on it’s “intangible assets”, which are found in gargantuan databases, various documents, and in the minds of their employees.
 The goal is to effectively harness this asset, organize it, and pass it on, which is knowledge management.

 For example, if a customer is having a problem connecting to the internet, the knowledge from previous experiences can be used to troubleshoot the problem instead of trying to reinvent the wheel.
 Simply put, organizations would be highly inefficient if every problem and experience had to be addressed as a new one.